SimpleAmericanAccent/saa-app-web/README.md

 A full-stack web application for American accent training and feedback.

-- Currently in production serving paid clients
+- In production with paying clients
-- Built with modern technologies
+- Independently developed
+- React, Node & Express, PostgreSQL & Prisma, Tailwind, Vite

 ## 🚀 Watch the Demo Video / Explore the App Demo